kazuibasou/hyper-dk-series/README.md

 We measured the runtime (in seconds) for generating a single randomized instance using the hyper dK-series implemented in Python with Numba.
 We used the same four empirical hypergraph datasets as in Ref.
 [1]: `drug`, `Enron`, `primary-school`, and `high-school`.

-While the hyper dK-series with *d<sub>v</sub>* = 2 or 2.5 requires more time due to frequent hyperedge rewiring attempts, **the current version is 20–30 times faster than the previous version, which did not use Numba.**
+While the hyper dK-series with *d<sub>v</sub>* = 2 or 2.5 requires more time due to frequent hyperedge rewiring attempts, **the current version is 20–30 times faster than the previous version, which did not employ Numba.**

 | (*d<sub>v</sub>*, *d<sub>e</sub>*) | drug | Enron | primary-school | high-school |
 | ---- | ---- | ---- | ---- | ---- |